Kalyvara/kalyvara/README.md

-Physicist, dev hobbyist, theme contributor for the Nintendo Switch and Steam Deck scenes
+Dev hobbyist and theme contributor for the Nintendo Switch and Steam Deck scenes

 ## Theme releases